Bram-Hub/Willow/README.md

 5. Create a config file `cp config.yml.template config.yml` to configure your list of system administrators.

+6. (OPTIONAL) Set up the unit testing framework with `npx ts-jest config:init`

-6. Launch the application using `npm run <command>` with one of the commands in the table below.
+7. Launch the application using `npm run <command>` with one of the commands in the table below.

     Command |Use
     --- | ---
     `debug`|Recommended for development.
 Uses nodemon to recompile the code when changes are made.
-    `dev`|Runs the program once.
+    `test`|Runs the unit test suite (requires setup in step 6) `dev`|Runs the program once.
 Must be restarted when changes are made `build`|Builds the website in production mode
     `start`|Runs the built program